Business Tax Controversy

 Audits

-In an audit situation, it is best to be proactive and to not wait until the tax is assessed against you.
-Plunkett Cooney’s tax attorneys have the knowledge and ability to reduce the proposed liability or to possibly eliminate it outright.
+If you were contacted by the IRS because your business was identified as the subject of a current or future audit, careful planning and timely responsiveness to the IRS is key.
+In an audit situation, it is best to be proactive and to not wait until the IRS makes its adjustments and assesses additional penalties against the business.
+Plunkett Cooney’s tax attorneys have the knowledge and ability to respond to any audit notices to reduce any proposed audit adjustments and associated increased tax or to possibly eliminate these adjustments outright.

 Appeals

-Once the audit process is complete, taxpayers have the right to appeal the examiner’s or revenue agent’s determination.
-This process requires a written protest letter to transition into the jurisdiction of an appeals officer.
+Once the audit or collection process is complete, taxpayers have the right to appeal the examiner’s or revenue agent’s determination.
+This process requires a written protest letter to transition your matter into the jurisdiction of an appeals officer.

-Such matters are extremely time-sensitive, so it is imperative to engage a tax attorney right away.
-Once a final determination from a revenue agent has been received, the recipient only has 30-days to file a protest with the IRS to go to “Appeals,” an independent body charged with considering the “hazards of litigation” in a particular case.
+Such matters are extremely time-sensitive, so it is imperative to engage a tax attorney right away!
+Once a final determination from a revenue agent has been received, the recipient only has 30 days to file a protest with the IRS to begin the appeals process.

-If a case has been lost at the examination level, there is still hope for a better outcome, because the appeals stage is actually where most cases are settled.
-Good appeals officers attempt to settle cases, and Plunkett Cooney’s attorneys have excellent working relationships with the IRS and its appeals officers.
+If a case has been unfavorably decided at the audit or collection level, there is still hope for a better outcome.
+Many cases that are unfavorably settled prior to appeal can be settled with much more favorable terms through the appeals process.
+Good appeals officers attempt to settle cases, and Plunkett Cooney’s attorneys have excellent working relationships with the IRS and its personnel.

 Litigation in Tax Court

-Sometimes cases simply cannot be settled between the IRS and the taxpayer.
-After a case goes to appeals, and in some cases before, the taxpayer has the right to sue in the United States Tax Court.
+There are times when a tax issue with the IRS simply cannot be settled between the IRS and the taxpayer during the collections or appeals processes.
+After a case goes to appeals, and in some cases before, the taxpayer often has the right to sue in the United States Tax Court.

-In this court, taxpayers need not pay the tax before filing a lawsuit.
+In tax court, taxpayers need not pay the tax before filing a lawsuit.
 If a notice of deficiency has been received, it’s time to act.
 Taxpayers only have 90 days to file a petition with the court.
-If that deadline is missed, taxpayers can never go back to have the court review the underlying tax liability.
+If that deadline is missed, the assessed tax will become final, and taxpayers can never go back to have the court review the underlying tax liability.

 It takes an experienced tax attorney to file a petition and to litigate a case in tax court.
-Plunkett Cooney’s attorneys work closely with the Office of Chief Counsel to try and settle cases to the benefit of their clients.
+Plunkett Cooney’s attorneys work closely with the Office of Chief Counsel to settle cases to the benefit of their clients before trial.
 However, if that process fails, they proceed to court in consultation with their clients.

 Federal Court Litigation